 A technician on one of the appliance repair boards was recently lamenting his situation where he repaired a customer’s dryer, and when it was time to pay the bill, the customer began negotiations, in which the technician walked out with about ninety dollars.
 This was my reply to his post.

 Good advice here.
 The only thing I have to add is that it helps immensely in getting paid if you quote a firm price before doing the work.

 Mrs. Brassy, could you come and look at this belt?
 It is very frayed.
 Also the drum support is worn out. (point to the drum support).
 I can fix these problems for you for only $238.
 52. I have the parts in the van and can do it today!
 I will also vacuum all the dangerous combustible lint from your dryer as long as I have it apart.
 You will still need someone to clean the vent, and the dryer will not work properly until that is done.
 I understand that this is an expensive repair.
 If you choose not to repair, I only need to collect my minimum service charge of $79.95 at this time.
 Would you like me to repair this for you today?

 Until I got my head around flat rate pricing and how the customer perceives it, I was firmly against the concept.
 I have been paid upon completion of the call every single time since I started doing this.
 People understand they have a choice, they make their decision, and you get paid.
 There is no negotiation after the appliance has been repaired because of perceived value of time.

-For information on purchasing the Original Blue Book Major Appliance Job Rate Guide, visit the USA website, www.unitedservicers.com to take advantage of special USA member pricing.
+For information on purchasing the Original Blue Book Major Appliance Job Rate Guide, visit the UASA website, www.unitedservicers.com to take advantage of special UASA member pricing.